adarsh-2011/Task-Manager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Author
 Adarsh Srivastava

 Computer Science and Engineering

-National Institute Of Technology, Patna (NITP)
+National Institute Of Technology

 [profile](https://github.com/adarsh-2011)